talkops/playground-nodejs/README.md

 ## Installation

 1. Sign in to [TalkOps](https://talkops.app).
-2. Search for the `Playground NodeJS` extension.
+2. Search for the `Playground Node.js` extension.
 3. Add the extension and follow the instructions.